bonohu/BH23.9report/paper.md

 # Conclusion

 After a stimulus discussion in BH23.9, we could clarify the current issues in the pathway data analysis for non-model organisms.
-We tried to establish the conversion system from text data to Graphical Pathway Markup Language (PGML), which is called `txt2pgml`.
+We tried to establish the conversion system from text data to Graphical Pathway Markup Language (GPML), which is called `txt2pgml`.
 `txt2pgml` will drastically reduce the time and effort required to create pathway diagrams.

 # Future work